 2 Increased Milk Supply In Nursing Moms

 According to, Home Remedies Web, fenugreek has been shown to increase milk supply by more than 500% in a time span of one to three days after consumption.
 The recommended dose to aid in milk supply is one 500mg capsule 3 times daily.
-It is believed that the oils found within the fenugreek seed is responsible for this effect on lactation.
+It is believed that the oils found in the fenugreek seed are responsible for this effect on lactation.

 3 Inducing Labor